Type of government:

 Population: Estimated at 8,858,000 in 2005.
 Estimated at 9,982,000 in July 2006.
 Click here for more information on the population of Bolivia.

 Bolivian national anthem: As in most other countries, the national anthem is usually played by a marching band.
 Bolivia's national anthem is nearly 6 minutes long.
-Click here to see the text and hear the
+More on the

 Foreign relations: Throughout its history Bolivia's government has maintained normal foreign relations with all nations in the Western Hemisphere except for Chile (due to Bolivia's defeat and loss of territory to this country in the War of the Pacific in 1883).